parishwadomkar/TrafficDetection/README.md

 - **Demarcated Region:**
   The script records speed when the vehicle’s center passes between y = 1495 and 1500.
 - **Lane Division:**
-  The frame is divided equally into 6 lanes (each ~3840/6 ≈ 640 pixels wide).
+  The frame is divided into 6 lanes by defining the x-coordinates for each lane at the reagion.
+- **Gap time line:**
+  The gap time is estiamted at the line_gap line defiend in y-coordinates.
 ---

 ## Code Overview